Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/compiling-and-simulating.rst

 For AI Engine library elements, it is located in the `L2/tests/aie/<library_element>` directory and consists of JSON, C++ files, as well as a Makefile.

-JSON description of the test harness, defined in `L2/tests/<vss/aie>/<library_element>/description.json`, has been used to generate the Makefile.
-In addition, the `description.json` file defines the parameters of the test harness, e.g., a list of supported platforms.
+The JSON description of the test harness, defined in ``L2/tests/aie/<library_element>/description.json``, is used to generate the Makefile.
+In addition, the ``description.json`` file defines the parameters of the test harness, e.g., a list of supported platforms.

-Each Makefile uses a set of values for each of the library element parameters that are stored in in a JSON file in `L2/tests/aie/<library_element>/multi_params.json`.
-The set of parameters are combined in a form of a named test case, with default name being: `test_0_tool_canary_aie`.
-The set of parameters can be edited as required to configure the library element for your needs.
+Each Makefile uses a set of values for each library element parameter that are stored in a JSON file at ``L2/tests/aie/<library_element>/multi_params.json``.
+The parameters are combined into named test cases, with the default name being ``test_0_tool_canary_aie``.
+You can edit these parameters as required to configure the library element for your needs.

 C++ files serve as an example of how to use the library element subgraph in the context of a super-graph.
-These test harnesses (graphs) can be found in the `L2/tests/aie/<library_element>/test.hpp` and `L2/tests/aie/<library_element>/test.cpp` file.
+These test harnesses (graphs) can be found in the `L2/tests/aie/<library_element>/test.hpp` and `L2/tests/aie/<library_element>/test.cpp` files.

 Although for AI Engine library elements, it is recommended that only L2 (graphs) library elements are instantiated directly in the user code, the kernels underlying the graphs can be found in the `L1/include/aie/<library_element>.hpp` and the `L1/src/aie/<library_element>.cpp` files.

 The test harness run consists of several steps that result in a simulated and validated design.
 These include:

-- Input files(s) generation.
+- Input file(s) generation.
-- Validate configuration with metadata (in: `L2/meta`).
+- Validate configuration against metadata (in: `L2/meta`).
 - Reference model compilation and simulation, to produce the `golden output`.
-- Uut design compilation and simulation.
+- UUT design compilation and simulation.
-- Output post-processing (e.g., timestamps processing to produce throughput figures).
-The output of the reference model ( `logs/ref_output.txt` ) is verified against the output of the AI Engine graphs (`logs/uut_output.txt`).
+- Output post-processing (e.g., timestamp processing to produce throughput figures).
+The output of the reference model (``logs/ref_output.txt``) is verified against the output of the AI Engine graphs (``logs/uut_output.txt``).
 - Output validation using linear algebra or other methods, depending on the library element.
-The validation report is stored in the `logs/validation.txt` file.
-Please note that; validation failure results in functional failure if reported as ERROR.
-On the other hand, if a validation failure is reported as WARNING, the functional test is considered passed.
-But user must ensure that the warning is acceptable for their application.
+The validation report is stored in ``logs/validation.txt``.
+Note: A validation failure reported as ERROR indicates functional failure.
+If reported as WARNING, the functional test is considered passed; however, you must ensure the warning is acceptable for your application.
 - Status generation.
 On completion of the make, the `logs/status_<config_details>.txt` file will contain the result of compilation, simulation, and an indication of whether the reference model and AI Engine model outputs match.
 The report will also contain resource utilization and performance metrics.